 Narrabeen Lagoon

-They rode via Narrabeen Lagoon (also referred to as Narrabeen Lake) is Sydney’s Northern Beaches largest estuary system located just behind the world famous surfing beach at Narrabeen.
+They rode via Narrabeen Lagoon (also referred to as Narrabeen Lake) to the drop off point.
+It is Sydney’s Northern Beaches largest estuary system located just behind the world famous surfing beach at Narrabeen.
 It is a haven for wildlife.
-So far, the Sydney’s northern beaches Harley tour was a lot of fun.
-Already Graham has seen so many of the beautiful places many visitors or locals to Sydney don’t get to see.

-Our trike rider Brian, picked them up from their hotel in Sydney’s CBD.
+The Sydney surprise trike ride was organised by their wife/mum.
+Our trike rider picked them up from their hotel.

 Sydney Harbour Bridge